pylelab/RSCanner/README.md

 shannon entropy TEXT file should be formatted in the following way: two columns in a tab delimited file, col1 = index, col2 = shannon entropy values with no header

 ## usage: RSCanner_CTdotbracket_shannon.R
-To be used when dotbracket input is in the form of a CT file.
+To be used when the secondary structure input is a CT file.
 For usage information and detailed input/output information, run the following in your terminal:

 ```